MiruFx/Miru/docs/Guides/Forms.md

 -->

-# Query and Command
+# Forms

 [[toc]]

-We are going to review a [Feature](/Features/Overview) of type `Command`, meaning that the feature writes data into the Application.
+We are going to review a [Feature](/Features/Overview.html) of type `Command`, meaning that the feature writes data into the Application.

 The feature is [DonationNew](https://github.com/MiruFx/Miru/blob/master/samples/Supportreon/src/Supportreon/Features/Donations/DonationNew.cs) from the sample [Supportreon](https://github.com/MiruFx/Miru/blob/master/samples/Supportreon).